 Finally, remember maintaining your credit includes managing your debt.
 Be careful not to spend outside your means.
 Your monthly payment for any debt you take out must fit into your budget but make it your goal to pay credit card balances to zero each month.
 I know this isn’t always possible, but when you can, make more than the minimum payment or pay your balances in full.
 Just an extra $10 each payment can make a big difference over time.

 Have questions or need help managing your debt?
-Lesley Warn, Financial Wellness Coach is available to chat about all things money management.
-Get in touch with Lesley.
+Our Financial Wellness Coaches, Erika Taylor and Lesley Warn, are available to chat about all things money management.
+Get in touch with them.